 Format: vector file (e.g. SVG, PDF, AI)

-Note: if you provide a horizontal logo, it will be adjusted to fit the square format
+Notes: if the provided logo is in a horizontal layout, it will be adjusted to the square format

 Format: PNG, SVG, PDF, AI